mcraiha/mcraiha.github.io/_posts/2021-06-19-Steam_required_additional_download_for_review.md

 ## Metro Exodus Enhanced Edition issue

-Last month I bought **Metro Exodus Enhanced Edition** from Steam.
+Last month I bought new **Metro Exodus Enhanced Edition** release from Steam.
+As name suggests, it Enhanced Edition of **Metro Exodus** game that was released in 2019.
 Today I completed the game, and I wanted to write a review about it.
 Steam has write a review option, but for this release it doesn't work.
 It only gives generic _"There was a problem posting your review."_ error when one tries to submit a review for this game.

 I am not a first person to notice [this issue](https://steamcommunity.com/app/1449560/discussions/0/3111405265466379444/).
 The problem seems to be that Steam doesn't have store page for Enhanced Edition, so nobody can post reviews there even when Steam suggests that you should post a review about the game.
-Naturally one can post a review for **Metro Exodus** since it does have a store page.
+Naturally one can post a review for Metro Exodus since it does have a store page.

-I assume this issue also bothers some other relases.
+I assume this issue also bothers some other releases.

 But since both Metro Exodus and Metro Exodus Enhanced Edition are separate items in Steam, I have to download Metro Exodus before I can write a review for it.